neilsf/XC-BASIC/README.md

 	if rnd() < 0 then print "heads" else print "tails"

 Note: needless to say that the number returned by `RND` is not a true random number.

+### SYS

+The `SYS` command calls a machine language routine at a apecified address.
+Syntax:

+	sys expression

+The expression must return an integer and will be treated as unsigned.
+Once the machine language routine returns using the `RTS` opcode, the XC-BASIC program will continue at the next line.

+Note that `SYS` can't pass parameters to the machine language routine, nor has any return value.
+For calling machine language functions, see `USR`.

 ### TEXTAT